uveissmjl/iguana/README.md

-# Iguana: A Network Analysis Suite
+# iguana: A Network Analysis Suite

 ```
 ⢀⣤⠴⠖⠋⠉⠓⢦⣀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀